omidabed/Omid-s-wbsite/content/authors/admin/_index.md

 # - Visitors
 ---
 Hi 👋!
 I'm Omid </br>
 I'm a graduate Student at [University of Tehran](https://en.wikipedia.org/wiki/University_of_Tehran).
 I'm interested in the intersection of electromagnetic and nanophotonic devices (like RADARs and LIDARs) and artificial intelligence.
 I'm also experienced in Multiphysics simulation for nanophotonic design and scientific programming.
+If you want my conventional resume, You may download it from the link below my image